-The following two analysis are certified as accurate using a calibrated AIM 4300 from Array Solutions and Rig Expert AA-54.
+The following two analysis are certified as accurate using a calibrated AIM 4300 from Array Solutions and are checked for redundancy using a calibrated Rig Expert AA-54.
 These results are categorically based upon the recommended deployment scenarios in Section 4, per the scenario indicated on the heading for each graphic.